 Buffalo High School recognizes superior academic achievement.
 A special program will be held in the spring to honor students.
 Students are eligible for departmental awards determined by teachers.
-One senior male and one senior female will be selected to be inducted into the Buffalo High School Hall of Fame.
-Seniors are eligible for the Presidential Academic Excellence Awards (3.67 cumulative GPA).
-Students must be at BHS for at least 2 full terms (at least eight classes) during terms 1 through 3 of the current school year to be eligible for AE awards.
+Two senior students will be selected to be inducted into the Buffalo High School Hall of Fame.
+Seniors are eligible for the Presidential Academic Excellence Awards (3.67 cumulative and above GPA).
+Students must be at BHS for at least six classes during trimesters one and two of the current school year to be eligible for Academic Excellence awards.
 This includes PSEO and transfer students.